How To Choose The Right Perfume For Your Body Chemistry

 Buying Perfume is not as simple as it sounds, so it’s important to do some research before spending any of your hard earned cash.
 You may have fallen in love with a particular perfume, but make sure the feeling is mutual.
-Your body chemistry may be to blame.
+Your body chemistry can elevate your signature scent or harm it.

 The pH balance of the skin differs from person to person,and can change the way a perfume smells.
 The pH is a measure of the acid or base level of the skin ecosystem.